Sleep Tips for the Holiday Season

 If you’re traveling to visit family and friends, or if company is coming to you, then you’ll have to figure out how to navigate all the excitement that comes with more people around and more activities happening.
 Family and friends who rarely get to see your baby are going to want to keep them awake to cuddle, play, and take a million pictures.
 Even though it’s going to be very difficult, it’s important that you advocate for preserving your child’s sleep as much as possible.
 Be firm about your child’s nap and bedtime schedule and stick to it as best as you can.
 Overstimulation plus overtiredness can cause cortisol levels to spike which can make falling and staying asleep extremely difficult.
 No one wants to play with or take a million pictures of a screaming baby – remind them of this!

 During the holidays, we often try to pack in as many activities as possible.
 Unfortunately, all that carefully planned fun can turn sour really quickly with a cranky, overtired baby.
 Children who are overtired will undoubtedly revert to some of those old sleep habits you’ve all worked so hard to eliminate from your sleep repertoire.
-If your little one is tired and cranky, you’re all going to have a lousy time, so sticking to a schedule and keeping your child well-rested will ensure that the time you do get to spend with friends and family is fun, happy and relaxed.
+Plus, if your little one is tired and cranky, you’re all going to have a lousy time, so sticking to a schedule and keeping your child well-rested will ensure that the time you do get to spend with friends and family is fun, happy and relaxed.

 Stick to routines